Bilel598/technical-test-frontend/README.md

 ### React & Redux Questions

 #### Q1: What is the difference between state and props?
+#### In React, props are passed down from a parent component to a child component, while state is managed within a component and can be changed by the component itself.
+Props are immutable, while state can be changed, and state is only accessible within the component that manages it.
 #### Q2: What is the point of using `keys` in React?
+#### Keys are used in React to help identify which items in a list have changed, been added, or been removed, which helps optimize rendering and improve performance.
 #### Q3: What's the difference between a controlled component and an uncontrolled one in React?
+#### A controlled component is one whose value is controlled by React, while an uncontrolled component is one whose value is controlled by the DOM.
+Controlled components offer a more reliable and consistent way of managing form state in React.
 #### Q4: What would be a good lifecycle method/hook to fetch data from an API for a component?
+#### The useEffect hook is commonly used to fetch data from an API for a component in React.
+It allows you to perform side effects like data fetching and updating the component state in response to changes in props or state.
 #### Q5: How is `state` updated in an application using Redux?
+#### In an application using Redux, state is updated through actions, which are plain JavaScript objects that describe what happened.
+These actions are dispatched to a central store, which manages the application state and returns a new state object based on the previous state and the action dispatched
 #### Q6: How can we handle async logic in Redux (for example making a call to fetch data)?
+#### Async logic can be handled in Redux by using middleware like redux-thunk or redux-saga.
+These middleware allow actions to return functions that can perform async operations and dispatch additional actions as needed.
 #### Q7: What are reducers in Redux?
+#### Reducers are pure functions in Redux that take the current state and an action as arguments, and return a new state based on the action type.
+They describe how the application state changes in response to actions dispatched to the store.